Stonehenge Solutions --- Solving Stonehenge

 It is very easy to resort to destructive criticism of the ideas of others but this does not help the debate and may only succeed in scaring off sources of new idea that could actually lead to developments of great significance.
 After all, can there be many out there who do NOT want to see the Stonehenge puzzle solved?

-There is a partner site to this one at:- www.secsignals.co.uk There you can find more extensive description of the themes that are described on this site.
+and at:- www.stonehenge-and-secs.com There you can find more extensive description of the themes that are described on this site.
 Also several other, different themes covering different aspects of the design and intellectual content of Stonehenge.

 This first section contains the full text, c.
 25 pages, of the document that was recently forwarded (3rd March 2022) to the 'Breakthrough Organisation' in America.
 Breakthrough Organisation' is a multi-million dollar organisation employing very highly advanced technology and professional astronomers and mathematicians in an organised search beyond our planet for signs of external Extra-Terrestrial Intelligence - ETI.
 Their main tool for this search is Radio Astronomy and they hope to find evidence of intelligently sourced radio activity emanating from any distant celestial origin.

 This would be presumed to be the evidence that they seek for ETI from another, external, intelligent civilization elsewhere in the Cosmos.
 It would be evidence that the human race is 'not alone'.
 It would answer one of the greatest questions that has ever faced mankind.